 The location of the course with its sandy subsoil ground and springy turf, undulating tree lined fairways that do not cross, no long walks from greens to tees, natural hazards and the strategic placing of some of the bunkers, all make Sandwell Park today a challenging place for golfers of all abilities.
 The foresight of those original West Bromwich Gentlemen has provided a place, in the past, visited by Royalty, leading professionals as well as top amateurs participating in high quality events.
 This, coupled with the clubhouse facilities available throughout the day make it enjoyable for those wishing to tread the same fairways, taking in a similar experience to all who may have gone before, whether testing their ability against the course or other friendly golfing rivals.

-Steel Shafts, The Apollo Goft SHaft, Accles and Pollock and Walters Hackett.
+Steel Shafts, The Apollo Golf Shaft, Accles and Pollock and Walter Hackett.

 Sandwell Park Golf Club was one of the first clubs.... if not 'The First'... to allow steel shafted golf clubs to be used in the club competitions.
 SPGC sanctioned a Local Rule 'permitting the use of steel-shafted clubs in all Club Competitions' in June 1929.
-Golf Illustrated published in June 1929 issue and advert by Accles and Pollock, makers of the 'British-Made Apollo shaft', exported in large quantities to the USA, which congratulated Sandwell Park Golf Club, 'whose committee had passed a local rule allowing the use of steel shaftsin Club Competitions'.
-It should be mentioned that the managing director of Accles adn Pollock was Mr Walter Hackett, a most prominent member of the club, who one would imagine, may have had some input into the decision.
+Golf Illustrated published in June 1929 issue an advert by Accles and Pollock, makers of the 'British-Made Apollo shaft', exported in large quantities to the USA, which congratulated Sandwell Park Golf Club, 'whose committee had passed a local rule allowing the use of steel shafts in Club Competitions'.
+It should be mentioned that the Managing Director of Accles and Pollock was Mr Walter Hackett, a most prominent member of the club, who one would imagine, may have had some input into the decision.

 The rest is history...........